tabcat/dynamic-content/ARTICLE.md

 <br/>

-Obviously this is a very high overview of what's going on.
+This is a very high overview of what's going on.
-Important to remember only IPLD/IPNS/Provider Records are being used.
+Remember, this design uses only IPLD/IPNS/Provider Records.
-It's a good idea to read [index.ts](./src/index.ts) (~200 LOC) to see what is happening up close.
+It may be helpful to read [index.ts](./src/index.ts) (~200 LOC) for clarity.

 ### Read and Write Steps

-Describes the process of read/write dynamic content to IPFS:
+Describes the process of reading/writing dynamic content to IPFS:

 #### Writing

-1. Make changes to local replica
+1. Make changes to the local replica
-2. Push replica data to IPLD pinner
+2. Push replica data to the IPLD pinner
 3. Republish IPNS to point to new CID root
 4. Add IPNS key as a provider of the Dynamic Content's ID

 #### Reading

 1. Query the DHT for Providers of the Dynamic Content's ID
-2. Resolve providers IPNS keys to CIDs
+2. Resolve providers' IPNS keys to CIDs
 3. Resolve CIDs to IPLD data
-4. Merge changes with local replica
+4. Merge changes with the local replica

 ---
-> **Note: in practice the DHT queries related to the Dynamic Content's ID just need to be ran on init, and then switch to a protocol meant for real-time replication with online collaborators.**
+> **Note: in practice, the DHT queries related to the Dynamic Content's ID only need to be run initially.
+Afterward, a protocol meant for real-time replication with online collaborators can be used.**
 ---

 ## Get Involved